 How to Prevent Tire Cupping?

-Take some preventive measures in order to stay away from the situation of tire cupping.
-Some of which includes:-
+Also, take some other preventive measures in order to stay away from the situation of tire cupping.
+Some of which includes:

 - Regular check on your tire pressure by using best tire pressure monitoring system to keep your tire always in good shape, good condition